typescript-course/typescript-from-scratch-workshop/lesson-07-initialize-streak/LESSON.md

-# Title
+# Initializing a Streak Counter

 The goal of this lesson is to write the logic to handle initializing a streak.

 ## Intro

 Referencing our flow diagram, one of the parts of the flow is initializing the streak.
-This happens when there is no streak already.
+This happens when a streak doesn't already exist.

-One of the first TypeScript concepts we're going to discuss is [Parameter Type Annotations](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#parameter-type-annotations).
-These are one of the most common and frequently used.
+One of the first TypeScript concepts we're going to discuss is one of the most common and frequently used, [Parameter Type Annotations](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#parameter-type-annotations).
 This is when you annotate function parameters.
 Here is a basic example from the docs:

 ```typescript
 // `greet` is a function